The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 And the excess consumption of omega-6 vegetable oils like soybean, corn, and sunflower that are found in many processed foods.

-Take a moment to visualize a rubbing a stiff brush repeatedly over soft skin until it becomes quite red and nearly bleeding.
+Take a moment to visualize rubbing a stiff brush repeatedly over soft skin until it becomes quite red and nearly bleeding.

 And you keep this up several times a day, every day for five years.

-If you could tolerate the pain, you'd have a bleeding, swollen infected area that became worse with each repeated injury.
+If you could tolerate the pain, you'd have a bleeding, swollen, infected area that became worse with each repeated injury.

 This is a good way to visualize the inflammatory process that could be going on in your body right now.